DesperC/Awesome-Splatoon3-Hacking/README.md

 `Mai - Skin Mask` Image mask usually used to define what part of the model is skin and what is not.
 Black means 0 intensity, grey means anywhere from 0-1 intensity depending on how dark or bright it is, and white means 1 intensity

 Source : [PastaOwO's Squidnodes Materials and Textures Wiki](https://github.com/PastaOwO/Squidnodes/wiki/Materials-and-Textures?scrlybrkr=c562aa65)

+2. decompress the file using Tools > Compression > ZSTD > Decompress and save it to a place you can find it.
+3. drag the `.bfres` file you just decompressed into toolbox
+4. click on the model folder.
+5. right click on the model that uses the texture(s) you want to modify
+6. export it as `.dae` to the same folder your `.bfres` is in.
+7. check `Use Old Exporter` and uncheck `Use Texture Channel Swaps`
+8. refer to this section of the old method because i cant be bothered to explain again.

 TIP : You can combine these 2 modding tecniques that you've learned so far to create custom icons and badges for your reskin just like my [Comet Range Blaster mod!](https://gamebanana.com/mods/439151) To learn how to make 2D icons from 3D models, here is a link to a small tutorial inside the repo.
 (TO BE MADE)